-- A statement of annual goals that the student may reasonably accomplish in the next 12 months.
-This statement should also include a series of measurable, intermediate objectives for each goal.
-This will help both the parents and educators know whether the child is progressing and benefiting from his/her education.
+- A statement of goals that the student may reasonably accomplish in the next 12 months.
+This statement should also include a series of measurable intermediate objectives for each goal.
+This will help both the parents and educators to know whether the child is progressing and benefiting from his/her education.
 The development of specific, well-defined goals and objectives is crucial to your child receiving an appropriate education.

-- A description of all specific special education and related services, including individualized instruction and related supports and services to be provided (e.g., occupational, physical, and speech therapy; transportation; recreation).
+- A description of all specific special education and related services, including individualized instruction and related supports and services to be provided (e.g., occupational, physical and speech therapy; transportation; recreation).
 This includes the extent to which the child will participate in regular educational programs.

 - The initiation date and duration of each of the services, as determined above, to be provided (this can include extended school year services).
 You may include the person who will be responsible for implementing each service.

-It is important that the child receive an appropriate education and therefore benefit from that education.
+It is important that the child receive an appropriate education and benefit from it.
 Students with disabilities have a right to related services to help them learn and receive the maximum benefit from their educational programs.
 Related services, according to IDEIA, consist of "transportation and such developmental, corrective and other supportive services as are required to assist a child with a disability to benefit from special education."
 These services are to be determined on an individualized basis, not by the disability or category of the disability.